John Angelo Lester: National Medical Association

 Racial segregation prevented Negro doctors' entry into Whites-only medical societies.
 In the 1890s the small number of Negro physicians began to organize as a national body.
 J. A. Lester was not present at the first meeting of Negro doctors during the Cotton States and International Exposition in Atlanta, to form the American Medical Association of Colored Physicians and Surgeons (later known as National Medical Association).
 However, he was present in 1897, during the Tennessee Centennial and International Exposition at the group's subsequent meeting which galvanized support for the fledgling Association among a broader group including Meharry graduates.
+He delivered a paper titled "Crown and Bridge Work".

 In 1903, a group of thirty-four Negro practitioners founded the Negro Medical Congress of Tennessee (later known as the Volunteer State Medical Association) and gained national press from a New York Times article.
 Held in Nashville in conjunction with Booker T. Washington's National Negro Business League's annual meeting, the Association's activities were witnessed by Washington, Nashville Mayor J. M. Head and hundreds of others.
 At this meeting, Lester was elected the Negro Medical Congress' first president.

 Yearly, Lester traveled throughout the country to the annual meetings of various state medical societies.
 J. A. Lester served in Executive capacities in the Volunteer State Medical, Pharmaceutical and Dental Association, Rock City Academy of Medicine, Tri-State Medical, Dental, and Pharmaceutical Association of Mississippi, Tennessee and Arkansas and Tennessee National Medical Association.

 As a member of these professional organizations, Lester was able to directly serve the public and combat tuberculosis, a steady health threat throughout the nation.
 Medical clinics and informational meetings were conducted in churches and the small number of Negro hospitals in the South.
 In 1913, Lester, with favorable commentary, urged a fair-sized audience at Pleasant Green Baptist Church to patronize the new Davidson County Tuberculosis Hospital.
 The year before, Lester and fourteen Rock City Academy physicians were invited by the Mayor and County Superintendent of Health to inspect the new County Tuberculosis Hospital.
 Ironically, those invited Negro physicians would remain restricted from practicing in the public segregated hospital they were expected to advocate for.